raphiki/raphiki.github.com/_posts/2013-03-31-a-jekyll-bootstrap-site-hosted-by-github.md

 In your `gh-pages` branch create a _CNAME_ file containing the name of your domain: _mydomain.org_.

-#### Point only a subdoomain on _GitHub Pages_
+#### Point a subdomain to _GitHub Pages_

 In your registrar control panel, create or modify an `CNAME` entry to make an alias of _username.github.com_.

-    mysubdomain.mydomain.org          CNAME   _username_.github.com
+    mysubdomain.mydomain.org          CNAME   username.github.com

 In your _gh-pages_ branch create a _CNAME_ file containing the name of your subdomain: _mysubdomain.mydomain.org_.

-This even allows you to habe multiple subdomains to point on the different _GitHub Pages_ of your multiple projects:
+This even allows you to have multiple subdomains to point on the different _GitHub Pages_ of your multiple projects:

 * from your registrar point of view the different `CNAME` entries will point to the same target (username.github.com)

 * but in your different _gh-pages_ branches, the _CNAME_ files won't be identical because containing different subdomains (mysubdomain1.mydomain.org, mysubdomain2.mydomain.org...).

-#### What about users or organizations?
+#### What about GitHub users or organizations?

 If you want _GitHub Pages_ to host websites linked with your GitHub user or organization, create a new repository named _username_.github.com and push your _Jekyll Bootstrap_ contents into it instead of a _gh-pages_ branch of an existing repository.